thumbliner/thumbliner/bio.md

 Even A.I. can translate and explain, but it takes a human to judge and make meaning.<br>

-Your comments are welcome, even silly ones.
-Please send three at a time.<br>
+Your comments and questions are welcome, especially the silly ones.
+But please send three at a time.<br>

 cast [at] thumbliner [dot] com